menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 When a slave zone is promoted, the following actions are performed:

-* The Men&Mice Suite checks whether the most recent copy of the zone is found in its internal database or on the server hosting the slave zone and uses the copy that is more recent.
+* Micetro checks whether the most recent copy of the zone is found in its internal database or on the server hosting the slave zone and uses the copy that is more recent.

 * The server hosting the slave zone is configured so that the zone is saved as a master zone on the server.